JezuzLizard/T6-Custom-Gamemodes/README.md

 Secure the drop zone to earn points and care packages for your team.

 # Freeze Tag
-Shoot enemies to freeze them, stand near your frozen allies to free them.
-Last team with unfrozen players wins.
+Shoot enemies to freeze them, stand near your frozen allies to unfreeze them.
+Last team standing wins.